jjw2995/dojo/README.md

 With visual side done, I wanted to see if it's possible to avoid taking over control of open state.

-As I was looking into it, there was not a good way to infer width from CSS(tailwind) and to modify state, and realised that I had to take control of it to modify the state in the first place anyways.
+As I was looking into it, there was not a good way to infer width from CSS(tailwind) and to trigger state modification, and realised that I had to take control of it to modify the state in the first place anyways.

 In the end, I took the L, implemented useIsScreenLg hook, and taken control of open state of Collapsible